Choosing a Small Business Idea: Sorting the Good Business Ideas from the Bad

 Buying an existing business will, on average, dramatically increase your chances of succeeding in business.
 But buying and valuing a business is not usually a simple process, and there are plenty of things to watch out for.
 I have a number of presentations on buying, selling, and valuing businesses.

-Evaluating Risk in Start-Up Businesses
+Evaluating Risk in Small Businesses Ideas

 Any business you go into will involve some risk, but some businesses are inherently much riskier than others.
 Make sure you carefully decide which type of business you want to go into and are aware of the most common risks in that type of business.
 Then, think about the risks and reward potential of the specific business you are considering.
 There is a common adage of “no risk/no reward,” but smart businesspeople try to reduce risk any chance they can.